angelcervant1/rb5-jetson_docker/README.md

 - Optitrack MoCap

 ## Academic Paper
-Take a look to the my Paper about the project!.
+Take a look to the my Paper about the project! (work in progress).
 [Target Detection and Localization with Mobile Vision Sensors](https://github.com/angelcervant1/rb5-jetson_docker/edit/main/README.md)

 ## Acknowledgements